Ecotrust/madrona/docs/studyregion.rst

     $ python manage.py change_study_region.py 18

-    This process should not be done when the MarineMap application is publicly accessible.
+    This process should not be done when the Madrona application is publicly accessible.
 Please shutdown the server or redirect users to a maintenance page

     Type 'yes' to continue, or 'no' to cancel: yes